No items found.

 4 Ways Which Mergers and Acquisitions Affect Stock Prices

-There is a rich and varied academic literature on the relationship that exists between M&A and stock prices.
+There is rich and varied academic literature on the relationship that exists between M&A and stock prices.

-For decades, academics and traders alike have tried to pin down how mergers and acquisitions affect stock price over the short and long term, and whether the process adds value for those on the buying and selling side.
+For decades, academics and traders alike have tried to pin down how mergers and acquisitions affect stock prices over the short and long term, and whether the process adds value for those on the buying and selling side.

 How company stocks move during an acquisition